ducanh186/IoT_Home_SIC/README.md

 ![System Overview](image/normal.png)

 ## Overview
 This project is an IoT safety monitoring system using ESP32 NodeMCU and Raspberry Pi 5.
-It provides real-time monitoring and alerts for temperature, humidity, gas levels, and fire detection, with MQTT communication to a central Raspberry Pi server.
+It provides real-time monitoring and alerts for temperature, humidity, gas levels, and fire detection,trash can control with MQTT communication to a central Raspberry Pi server.

 ## Hardware Components
 - **ESP32 NodeMCU**: Sensor node and controller